Update: On June 24, 2022 the US Supreme Court voted to overturn Roe v. Wade, writing that “the Constitution does not confer a right to abortion.”

 On a practical level, as Stark points out, limiting abortion access also has a disproportionate impact on lower-income workers—a category in which Black and Hispanic women are overrepresented.

 In places where abortion access is restricted, the time and money involved in crossing state lines for medical services may make getting an abortion next to impossible.
-Laws like SB8, Stark says, “really speak to the lack of understanding the value and monetization of women’s time at work.”
+Laws like those of Mississippi and Texas Stark says, “really speak to the lack of understanding the value and monetization of women’s time at work.”